aws/copilot-cli/site/content/docs/manifest/environment.en.md

     access_logs: true
 ```

-You can also specify access_logs as a map: in this case Copilot will enable access logs on the Public Load Balancer with the given input.
+You can also specify an existing S3 bucket with a map.
 ```yaml
 http:
  public: